 |65.
 Old Dragon Sways Its Tail||65. tsong lang buy huey|

 |66.
 Forward Block||66. wong chien dan I cheong|

 |67.
 Forward Block||67. wong chien dan I cheong|

 |68.
 Block Left||68. wong zoa dan I cheong|

 |69.
 Block Right||69. wong yo dan I cheong|

 |71.
 Tai Gong Goes Fishing||71. tai gong dio you|

 |72.
 Step Forward, Mount the Horse, and Thrust Back||72. wong chien ching bu hway ma cheong|

-There are many places online that sell tai chi spears.
+KungfuDirect is a great place online to buy a spear to get training on your own.
+We trust their products because they are high quality and they understand what we are using them for.
 There are just a few things you need to know to make sure you get the right length and find one that is straight and in good condition.
 Here is what you need to know and where our class orders from: How to Find the Right Tai Chi Spear.